cyclecomputing/sysmon/README.md

 Building this component requires [gradle](http://gradle.org) 1.8 or higher and [Java](https://www.java.com) 1.7 or higher.

-After installing gradle and CycleServer, you will need to configure gradle by running:
+After installing Gradle and CycleServer, you will need to configure gradle by running:

     $ cd cycle_server_install
     $ sudo util/devel initialize